gammasoft71/xtd/tools/xtdc/README.md

 xtdc is project management command line tool.

-xttdc can create a new project on many templates.
+xtdc can create a new project on many templates.

 xtdc can build, open, run, install, test or uninstall an existing project.